The Different Types of Military Discharge ExplainedUpdated July 29, 2021 Veterans Benefits

 An honorable discharge is the most common type of military discharge.
 This discharge shows that a military member did not leave the service under dishonorable conditions, like bad conduct or committing a crime.
 An honorable discharge allows a military member to receive VA benefits, such as a pension, VA home loan, and health insurance.

-Service members who get honorably discharged from the military may also have a medical reason for not continuing their duties.
+Service members who get honorably discharged from the military may also have reason for medical retirement if they are unable to complete their duties.
 Such is the case with post-traumatic stress disorder (PTSD) symptoms, pregnancy, or a disability occurring while on duty.

 2. General Discharge

 Military members who receive a general discharge often do so because their branch of service considers them to have served honorably.
-Still, they may have some marks on their record that prevent them from receiving an honorable discharge.
+Still, they may have some marks on their record that prevent them from receiving an honorable discharge, but it's not considered a "bad discharge."

 3. Entry-Level Separation

-An entry-level separation (ELS) is not technically considered an honorable or dishonorable discharge, but it is a form of administrative discharge.
+An entry-level separation (ELS) is not technically considered an honorable or dishonorable discharge but is a form of administrative discharge.
 This discharge characterization is given to military members who must leave the service within the first 180 days of joining.

-This often happens because of a medical issue or failing to meet the demands of the military, such as not being able to keep up with basic training.
+This often happens because of a medical issue or failing to meet the demands of the military, such as being unable to keep up with basic training.

 For an entry-level separation to occur, an individual's command must take proper steps before serving the separation.
 For instance, opportunities like one-on-one meetings with the individual or written notices can prove that the individual's command attempted to solve a problem before taking other measures.